HameedSyed02/Dice-simulator-using-tkinter/README.md

 PIL
 random

-make sure to place images in the samw folder of dice.py as to run the program default.
+make sure to place images in the same folder of dice.py as to run the program default.

 Thank you !